 Indoor navigation technology is continuously improving, and its cost is going down every year.
 I am fairly certain that it will cost less to operate machines like the Troubadour in the future than hire a person to do this type of work.

 The troubadour could be sold to thousands of shopping centers across North America.
 The janitors could use them as tool to save time.
 Various versions could also be deployed in cities or suburban areas.

-I would like to thank Martin Rico, who created the images of the Troubadour concept.
-Martin lives near Buenos Aires, Argentina.
+The concept Troubadour was imagined in April 2016 by Charles Bombardier and the images were created by Martin Rico who lives near Buenos Aires, Argentina.
 He studied Design at the University of Buenos Aires and now works as a Freelance Industrial Designer.
 Martin also created the images of the Mercuri personal flying drone and the Sandofi cart for the homeless.